 - Tier 1 drugs are Medicare Part D preferred generic and brand-name drugs.
-The copay is \$0. - Tier 2 drugs are Medicare Part D non-preferred and preferred generic and brand-name drugs.
-The copay is from \$0 to \$9.20 depending on your income. - Tier 3 drugs are Texas Medicaid/state-approved prescription drugs.
-The copay is \$0. - Tier 4 drugs are Texas Medicaid/state-approved over-the-counter (OTC) drugs covered by Texas Medicaid with a prescription from your provider.
+The copay is \$0. - Tier 2 drugs are Medicare Part D preferred and nonpreferred generic and brand-name drugs.
+The copay is from \$0 to \$9.85 depending on your income. - Tier 3 drugs are Texas Medicaid State approved prescription generic and brand name drugs.
+The copay is \$0. - Tier 4 drugs are Texas Medicaid State approved over-the-counter (OTC) drugs that require a prescription from your provider.
 The copay is \$0.